winston-edwin-chiong/slrpEV-data-dashboard/README.md

 Install the dependencies with `pip install -r requirements.txt`.

-Activate the Python virtual environment with `.\venv\Scripts\activate`.
+Activate the Python virtual environment with `.\venv\Scripts\activate` or `source venv/bin/activate`, depending on operating system.

-Start the Dash app with `.\venv\Scripts\python.exe src/my_app.py`.
+Start the Dash app with `.\venv\Scripts\python.exe src/dashboard.py`.

-Updates to the scheduled tasks (`tasks/schedule.py` file in the root directory) should be pushed to Modal with `cd src && modal deploy --name slrpEV-data-dashboard-tasks tasks/schedule.py`.
+Updates to the scheduled tasks (`tasks/schedule.py` file in the root directory) should be pushed automatically pushed to Modal on pushes to the main branch, but manual deployments can be triggered with `cd src && modal deploy tasks/schedule.py`.

 The API can be run with `uvicorn api.api:app --host 0.0.0.0`.